Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Shelly Spencer about 1 month ago
+Shelly Spencer 3 months ago

 1. The ordinance is unjust.